Carolyn Shapiro-Shapin - D-1-220 MAK, (616) 331-3445, email@example.com

 History of Medicine and Health, History of Science, American History

-- The second focuses on the development of water analysis standards in the twentieth century.
+My current research focuses on the development and standardization of water analysis techniques in Europe and the Americas during the nineteenth and twentieth centuries.

 "Pearl Kendrick, Grace Eldering, and the Pertussis Vaccine," Emerging Infectious Diseases,16:8 (2010): 1273-1278.